BU9D4DDY/Web_Penetration_Testing/Basics/SQL/Readme.md

 ```

 This statement will select the employeeid, lastname (from the employee_info table), and the comission value (from the employee_sales table) for all of the rows where the employeeid in the employee_info table matches the employeeid in the employee_sales table.

+Great Thanks To The Owners Of This [Website](https://www.sqlcourse.com/).